Remote Onboarding Checklist for New Virtual Employees

 1 in 5 new hires ghosted their employers on the first day of their new job.
 Indeed suggests that communication and transparency are the leading factors for this behavior.

 With the rise of remote work culture, preparing new hires for their first day (and first few months) on the job is more crucial than ever before.
 A solution?
-A better remote onboarding process to make the remote onboarding experience as personalized & seamless as possible.
+A better remote onboarding process to make the remote employee training experience as personalized & seamless as possible.

 With remote onboarding playing a key role in a new hire’s success and satisfaction, it is crucial to understand the challenge in the first place.